bradquarry/ece_deployment_dashboard/README.md

 # Requirements
 - An ECE environment
 - jq (Download here: https://stedolan.github.io/jq/download/)
-- A target Elasticsearch cluster to load data to
+- A target Elasticsearch cluster to load data
 - Linux

 # Setup
 - Install jq
-- Copy the script locally and modify appropriate source and target variables
+- Copy the script locally and modify appropriate variables at the start of the script

 # Example dashboard you can create
 You can do so much more than this, but a simple dashboard shows top clusters by ram used with a breakdown of ECE node types used along with version breakdown.